Laravel-Backpack/NewsCRUD/README.md

 ## Security

 If you discover any security related issues, please email hello@tabacitu.ro instead of using the issue tracker.

+Please **[subscribe to the Backpack Newsletter](http://eepurl.com/bUEGjf)** so you can find out about any security updates, breaking changes or major features.
+We send an email every 1-2 months.

 ## Credits